SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_2/Notes.md

 Google scholar

 1610 results.
-Made into table
+Download issue, work on it!

 ## Friday, 20 September 2024